MekanJuma/salesforce-jwt-auth/README.md

 2. Keep your private key secure and restrict access to authorized personnel
 3. Rotate certificates periodically (recommended annually)
 4. Monitor Connected App usage in Salesforce Setup
+5. The `token.json` file containing your JWT token is automatically ignored by git

 ## Troubleshooting